-Install the provided exhaust pipes directly to the fans.
-The pipes can be expanded to a full length of about 5 feet (1.5 m).
+Install the provided exhaust pipe directly to the fan.
+The pipe can be expanded to a full length of about 5 feet (1.5 m).

 The other end should be connected to a dedicated purifier or (if the fumes are not hazardous and meet local and national air safety standards) placed out a window.
-NEVER operate the laser if the vents are not purifying or removing the fumes produced by the target material.
+NEVER operate the laser if the vent is not purifying or removing the fumes produced by the target material.
 Research materials before use and never operate the laser on any (such as PVC, teflon, and other halogen-containing substances) that can produce corrosive, hazardous, or even deadly fumes.